 While being a residential real estate agent is one of the most common career opportunities associated with the real estate industry, it is by no means the only one.
-Yes, the majority of the high profile career opportunities within the industry involve buying and selling residential properties.
-However, the industry has depth.
+Yes, the majority of the high profile career opportunities in real estate involve buying and selling residential properties.
+However, the industry has depth and there are many other jobs you can get with a real estate license.
 Whether you’re looking for something with more flexibility, more structure, higher stakes or lower stakes, you’re probably going to be able to find the career opportunity you want within real estate.

 Career Opportunities in Real Estate

-We’ve put together a list of 10 compelling real estate careers that you might not have thought of.
+Wondering what you can do with a real estate license?
+We’ve put together a list of jobs you can get with a real estate license that you might not have considered.
 These opportunities are both challenging and have the potential to be profitable new careers for you!